opossalite/paku/README.md

-# paku
+# Paku
-NEAT-powered self-learning AI for Pac-Man-like game
+Genetic AI that evolves to play an implementation of Pac-Man, powered by [Tyrosine](https://github.com/genomicals/tyrosine/).